 A business plan and proof that business is registered in the canton are required to start an independant activity.
-Proof of sufficient funds are also required.
+Proof of sufficient funds is also required.

-For non-EU citizens, obtaining a B permit for an independent activity can be challenging.
+For non-EU citizens, obtaining a B permit for an independent activity is challenging.
 The business must have a strong economic interest for Switzerland and the applicant must prove that is presence is required on a long-term basis to operate the business.
-Proof of sufficient financial means will be required as well as a solid business plan showing that the business will be financially sustainable (art.
+Proof of sufficient financial means will be required as well as a solid business plan showing that the business will be financially sustainable and employ local staff (art.
 19 LEI).

 Retire in Switzerland

 Retirees over the age of 55 can apply for a B residency permit under certain conditions (art.
 28 LEI).
-They must have ceased all working activities and hold sufficient funds to cover their costs and medical insurance in Switzerland.
+Non-EU retirees must have ceased all working activities and hold sufficient funds to cover their costs and medical insurance in Switzerland.
 Retirees must be able to demonstrate strong ties with Switzerland and prove that they have spent previous time in the country such as repeated holidays or family visits before being able to settle in the country.
 Basic knowledge of the language spoken in the canton of domicile is also required.

 Contact us to handle your retirement permit application !